ibrahem-abdelghany/astro-paper/src/data/blog/adding-new-post.md

 author: Sat Naing
 title: Adding new posts in AstroPaper theme
 slug: adding-new-posts-in-astropaper-theme
-featured: false
+featured: true
 draft: false
 tags:
   - docs
 description: Some rules & recommendations for creating or adding new posts using AstroPaper theme.
 ---
 Here are some rules/recommendations, tips & ticks for creating new posts in AstroPaper blog theme.